What I’m Reading

 Charles Martin is the best of the best.
 I’ve been expertly manipulated in his previous three books in this series, and I’ll willingly let him do it again.

-Current Nonfiction:
+Current Nonfiction

 This Year’s Study Bible: